orca42/auto-subtitle/de-mol.md

 ## Further remarks

-Since I did not write the whole script but slightly modified it from someone else's code, the auto_subtitle script has several additional options.
-E.g., it could also embed subtitles rather than creating a .srt file, and it could also just create subtiutles in the original language (`--task transcribe`)
+Since I did not write the whole progra, but slightly modified it from someone else's code, the auto_subtitle script has several additional options.
+E.g., it could also embed subtitles rather than creating a .srt file, and it could also just create subtitles in the original language (`--task transcribe`).

 # Possible errors